-- Choose five key terms from p.
-119 and define them as per a. the text book, and b. an additional source.
-For each provide some examples from the chapter. - Visit 3 of the listed Internet Resources on p.
-119 and share the main functions of these organizations. - Read the discussion case, p.119 and answer all four questions on p.
-121.
+- Brief discussion on two themes/theories (combination) - Choose five key terms from p.
+133 and define them as per a. the text book, and b. an additional source (i.e. a dictionary, or online source), and based on these c. provide your personal feedback on the definitions (how do you define these for yourself?) - Visit 2 of the listed Internet Resources on p.
+133 and share the main functions of these organizations. - Read the discussion case, p.133-35 and answer 2 of the five questions on p.
+135.

 RP2.
 For those students assigned Reaction Paper 2.
 In addition to providing discussion on three 'themes' that have caught your attention in these chapters, please complete the following as required.
+Please also check the Grading Rubric for this assignment.